 A reasonable outcome, perhaps, would be something like an iTunes for books, where people choose to buy (DRM-free or at least DRM-lite) copies because it’s still easier for most folk than hunting down a torrent.
 That way writers would still see some kind of modest revenue from their efforts.
 Otherwise, if people can’t earn money from writing books, then books will only be written by the rich, and by people in their spare time.

-Luckily, as it happens, a lot of brilliant books throughout history have been written by rich people, and also by people cramming in the work around normal, non-writing jobs (banking, life insurance, power-station security guard).7 So literature itself is probably not doomed, even if the “professional writer”, sat there in her dressing gown with a pot of tea and a window open on Facebook, is increasingly nervous at what the future might have in store.
+Luckily, as it happens, a lot of brilliant books throughout history have been written by rich people, and also by people cramming in the work around normal, non-writing jobs (banking, life insurance, power-station security guard). ((Faulkner had the pleasant option of actually writing As I Lay Dying during work hours, but the point stands.))
+So literature itself is probably not doomed, even if the “professional writer”, sat there in her dressing gown with a pot of tea and a window open on Facebook, is increasingly nervous at what the future might have in store.